Governments reject latest EU budget compromise

 The plan by the EU's Cypriot presidency, sent to capitals late on Monday, recommended the deepest cuts to infrastructure spending in the poorest member states to reduce the total bill, with a less drastic reduction in farm subsidies.

-The document will form the basis of negotiations to seek a deal on the seven-year budget for 2014-2020 in time for what promises to be a marathon summit of EU leaders on November 22-23.
+The document will form the basis of negotiations to reach a deal on the seven-year budget for 2014-2020 in time for a summit of EU leaders on Nov.
+22-23.

-But it angered both richer Western states keen to minimize their contributions as they struggle to reduce national debt in the shadow of the euro zone crisis, and Eastern newcomers who rely heavily on EU funds for their future economic development.
+But it angered both richer Western states keen to minimise their contributions as they struggle to reduce national debt, and Eastern newcomers who rely heavily on EU funds for their future economic development.

 "No deal will be possible on the basis of cuts of only 50 billion euro," she added.